KiwiGhoul/Website/README.md

 3. Made form to contact me on, not yet fuctional
 4. Carousel fuctional , nice pictures of my cat.
 5. Works on all browers--confirmed
+6. Forms do not work - will return and fix backend

 ## Technologies Used